Why Am I Getting Sudden Acne Breakouts On My Face?

 Getting a full night’s sleep is an equally crucial contributing factor to having acne-free skin.
 Various hormones go to work to restore your body while you rest, repairing your skin while you rest.
 Your hormones fall into a natural cycle dictated by your usual daily habits.

-Abrupt disruptions to your sleep cycle can cause inflammation, overproduction of your skin oils, and breakouts.
+Abrupt disruptions to your sleep cycle can cause inflammation, overproduction of oil in your skin’s oil glands, and breakouts.
 On top of that, your body is likely to produce more cortisol - your body’s stress response hormone - when you’re under-rested.
 Poor sleeping habits can have the same effect on your body as stressing out over that test or interview.

 Missing out on a few hours of sleep one night or pounding a few Big Macs shouldn’t be enough on its own to cause a sudden onset of acne.
 However, combining health factors such as your diet, sleep habits, and stress levels can create a perfect storm that leads to more acne than usual.